How I Revamped an Inefficient Editorial and Tripled Output

 Several key features from ContentHub stood out as valuable to the editorial team:

-• Deal descriptions and special instructions are easily visible
+Deal descriptions and special instructions were easily visible

-• Quick access action buttons (View, Edit, Expire)
+Quick access to action buttons (View, Edit, Expire)

 Deal Preview in legacy CMS